spacetelescope/mirage/docs/wfss_simulations.rst

 Inputs
 ------

 There are three types of inputs that can be used to create WFSS data.
-The first is the same :ref:`yaml parameter file <input_yaml_file_parameters>` that is used when creating imaging mode data.
+The first is the same :ref:`yaml parameter file <example_yaml>` that is used when creating imaging mode data.
 Along with the yaml files, the appropriate :ref:`ascii source catalogs <catalogs>` must be provided.
 The third input, which is optional, is an hdf5<ADD LINK HERE> file that contains the spectra for some or all of the targets that are in the source catalogs.
 Below we describe how to use these inputs to create WFSS data.

 Note that when using yaml files as inputs, at least one of these files must have the **mode**<add link> set to "wfss", **grism_source_image** <add link> set to True, and a grism placed in the appropriate **filter** or **pupil** entry.
 This will be done for the appropriate files during the yaml generation process if :ref:`generating yaml files from an APT proposal <from_apt>`.